 Role of POCUS in Acute Appendicitis

-Victor V Rao MBBS, DMRD, RDMS (APCA)
+By Victor V Rao MBBS, DMRD, RDMS (APCA)

-In this blog, we will briefly discuss the role and limitations of Point-of-care ultrasound (POCUS) in diagnosing acute appendicitis (AA).
+In this blog, we briefly discuss the role and limitations of Point-of-care ultrasound (POCUS) in diagnosing acute appendicitis (AA).
 We will review the normal ultrasound appearance of the appendix and some typical ultrasound findings you may encounter in acute appendicitis.

 The appendix is a blind diverticulum that can vary significantly in length.
 It is also known as vermiform appendix.
 It derives from the Latin words “vermis’ and “appendere,” meaning “worm-like” and “to hang from,” respectively.
 As seen in the image below, the appendix arises from the posteromedial surface of the cecum.
 It is approximately two to three centimeters caudal to the ileocecal valve.
 Sixty-five to seventy percent of the appendix are retrocecal in position.
 Twenty-five to thirty percent are pelvic, and there are some uncommon locations as well.